-You probably heard about how powerful charcoal is in eliminating unpleasant odors.
+Charcoal is powerful in eliminating unpleasant odors.
 It absorbs the unwanted smell and traps it.
-While regular charcoal can work the same way as activated charcoal, the latter works faster because it is more porous, which would serve as spaces for bad odor.
+Activated charcoal works faster because it is more porous.

 - Set bowls of White Vinegar around the newly painted room

-Vinegar carries acetic acid, which is responsible for neutralizing the molecules that carry unpleasant odors.
-So, if you place a few bowls of vinegar around the room and let it sit overnight, you can expect the strong paint fumes to go away.
+Vinegar carries acetic acid, which can neutralize the molecules that carry unpleasant odors.
+Placing a few bowls of vinegar around the room and letting it sit overnight, you can expect the strong paint fumes to go away.

 - Place cut onions